-It’s not hyperbole to say that every one of us is a potential target for online scams, fraud, and cyberattack.
+It’s not hyperbole to say that every one of us is a potential target for online scams, fraud, and cyberattacks.
 We all have valuable assets that malicious actors want, whether it’s money or our personal data.

 While any one of us could be the next cyber-scam victim, cybercriminals have a soft spot for one demographic group over all the rest: senior citizens.

 This is in large part due to the fact that seniors are far more likely to engage with a scam than a person in any other age group.
-In a report from the FBI’s Internet Crime Complaint Center, individuals over the age of 60 lost the most money to fraud in 2021

 There are a number of reasons why seniors make an attractive target for cybercriminals.